 5. Follower Engagement

-Replying, retweeting and favoriting your followers posts on Twitter is a great way to engage with your followers and also grow your follower base.
+Replying, retweeting and favoriting your followers’ posts on Twitter is a great way to engage with your followers and also grow your follower base.
 Responding to questions and engaging with your followers illustrates your firm’s promptness and attentiveness to clients.
-Twitter is also a great platform to showcase your firm’s personality by being open, honest, insightful but also funny and relataeble.
+Twitter is also a great platform to showcase your firm’s personality by being open, honest, insightful but also funny and relatable.

 6. Use a Scheduling App

-Make your social media efforts easier and more efficient by automating your content distribution with a scheduling app, such as Hootsuite or HubSpot.
+Make your social media efforts easier and more efficient by automating your content distribution with a scheduling app, such as Lead Pilot, Hootsuite or HubSpot.
 These resources allow you to load in and schedule multiple Twitter posts as needed.
 This helps encourage more frequent posting during a busy workday.
-However, it is still important to login periodically to check your profile to stay engaged with your followers.
+However, it is still important to log in periodically to check your profile to stay engaged with your followers.